 Changing ownership in 1997, Starwood Hotels & Resorts Worldwide Inc. acquired the Raphael for $17.75 million.
 Eight years later, Crescent Heights, a Miami-based developer paid nearly $21 million for the Raphael.

-In 2006, Menin Hotels opened the Raffaello Hotel in early November after a $25 million renovation, transplanting the revived historic property back on the Downtown Chicago map, right where it belongs.
+In 2006, Menin Hospitality opened the Raffaello Hotel in early November after a $25 million renovation, transplanting the revived historic property back on the Downtown Chicago map, right where it belongs.